NForza/Cyrus/README.md

 Returned events are dispatched through the system via an event bus, and you can use a local bus or integrate with an external event bus using [MassTransit](https://masstransit.io/).

-The conventions for command handlers are as follows:
+The requirements for command handlers are as follows:

 - Commands must have the `[Command]` attribute
 - Handler methods must be have the `[CommandHandler]` attribute